hoodiecrow/ConsTcl/README.md

 Using a dictionary means that name lookup is by hash table lookup.
 In a typical Lisp implementation, large environments are served by hash lookup, while small ones have name lookup by linear search.

-The long and complex constructor is to accommodate the variations of Scheme formal parameters lists, which can be empty, a proper list, a symbol, or a dotted list.
+The long and complex constructor is to accommodate the variations of Scheme formal parameters lists, which can be an empty list, a proper list, a symbol, or a dotted list.

 Names are stored as Lisp symbols, while values are stored as they are, as Lisp or Tcl values.
 This means that a name might have to be converted to a symbol before lookup, and the result of lookup may have to be converted afterwards.
 Note that in the two cases where a number of values are stored under one name (a formals list of a single symbol or a dotted list), then the values are stored as a Lisp list of values.